Collingwood School: Morven Campus

 The Morven campus is the oldest of Collingwood School.
 It is located at 70 Morven Drive in the British Properties residential area of West Vancouver, and houses Grades 8 and 9 of the Middle School and Grades 10-12 of the Senior School.
 The buildings previously made up Glenmore Elementary School, which was closed in 1982 along with several other schools in West Vancouver.
 Parents, students and teachers protested the closure of Glenmore, but were unsuccessful in keeping the school open in the face of declining enrollment and a reduced education budget.

 The campus has since seen several expansions and improvements, including a full redevelopment completed in 2014.
-The redevelopment included a theatre, a dance studio, band and choir facilities, a library, a gymnasium, weight facilities and an athletics field, cafeteria, and 21st century learning spaces, all located around an open student commons.
+The redevelopment included a theatre, a dance studio, band and choir facilities, a library, a gymnasium, weight facilities and an athletics field, cafeteria, and learning spaces, all located around an open student commons.
 Morven is adjacent to Glenmore Park.